Money skills lesson one: Understanding and managing debt@headingTag>

 How can this lesson further your students’ understanding of credit and borrowing?

-It includes both discussion and interactive elements that explore savings and credit, particularly the difference between using each to make a large purchase.
-They will consider different situations in which a person might borrow money.
-Additionally, the activities explore the money worries and dream items of each character.
-Students will work in a group to create an action plan for each.
+It explores savings and credit, particularly the difference between using each to make a large purchase.
+Through interactive activities, reflection and discussion they will consider different situations in which a person might borrow money.
+Additionally, the activities explore the money worries and dream items of a group of characters, and then work in a group to create an action plan for each.
 The lesson also includes the opportunity for students to share their plan to the class through a presentation.

 Money skills lesson one: Understanding and managing debt